top of page

 My home doesn't have much roof space.
 Can I still go solar?

-If you lack a sufficient amount of space on your roof, there are other options that enable you to still go solar.
+If you lack a sufficient amount of space on your roof, other options enable you to still go solar.
 With the right location and sun exposure, some solar arrays can be mounted on the ground instead of the roof.

 What is the installation process like?
 How long does it take?

-Each installation is different and requires time and material specific to that project.
+Each installation is unique and requires time and materials tailored to that specific project.
 On average, once paperwork and engineering are completed, a solar installation for homes can be completed within a week.

 How much do I have to pay right now?

 To request a quote is completely FREE.
-Beyond that, it depends on several factors, such as financing and certain tax incentives or credits you may qualify for.
+Beyond that, it depends on several factors, such as financing.
 In many cases, there may be little to no money required upfront.

 What are my financing options?